MisaOgura/wiki-react-node-sqlite/README.md

-## Wiki-like app with React, React Router, Express and Sqlite
+## Wiki-like app with React, React Router, Express and SQLite

 ## Instructions